rs-station/careless/README.md

  - crystallographic computing resources from
     - [ReciprocalSpaceship](https://hekstra-lab.github.io/reciprocalspaceship/)
     - [GEMMI](https://gemmi.readthedocs.io/en/latest/)

+`careless` does not require but may take advantage of various accelator cards supported by TensorFlow.
+It has been thoroughly tested with NVIDIA GPUs.

 ## Examples
 For `careless` usage examples and data from the [preprint](https://doi.org/10.1101/2021.01.05.425510), check out [careless-examples](https://github.com/Hekstra-Lab/careless-examples)